 At this point, it’s safe to say that as long as Amazon is around, so will Prime Video.
 With analysts predicting it will bring in $3.6 billion in sales in 2020, more than double of this year’s, Prime Video’s explosive growth is evident.

 Amazon’s SVOD strategy has proven to be an example of a tried-and-true business service bundle model.
 It can serve as inspiration for all types of video publishers to utilize MAZ’s OTT tools.
-If you’re interested in learning how to get your business on OTT, including adding in subscriptions and ad support, reach out to a team member here at MAZ.
+If you’re interested in learning how to build or grow your own video streaming business, including adding in subscriptions and ad support, reach out to a team member here at MAZ.